poname/poname.github.io/content/posts/dual-index-rag/index.md

 Build two search indices from the same corpus:

 ![Dual-Index RAG Architecture](architecture.png)
+*Figure 2: Documents are chunked twice.
+The schema router sends each query to the index that matches its retrieval profile.*

 Both indices use the same hybrid search stack (dense vectors + BM25 with reciprocal rank fusion).
 The only difference is chunk granularity.
 Routing is deterministic — if the extraction target is defined in a schema, the field type tells you which index to query. `filming_locations: list[str]` goes to the small-chunk index. `critical_reception: str` goes to the large-chunk index.
 No classifier, no LLM call — it's a schema lookup.